CorneilleEdi/CorneilleEdi/README.md

 ### Hi there 👋

 My name is **Ayao Corneille Allogbalo** aka **Corneille Edi**.
-I am doing a master's degree in Systems and Software Engineering and I'm 22 years old.
+I'm 22 years old.

 I'm a Backend and Cloud developer.

+- Backend and Cloud architect and developer
+- Bachelor in Computer Science in India 🇮🇳
+- Master in Systems and Software Engineering in France 🇫🇷 (On going)

 I'm also the person behind the [Loopbin](https://loopbin.dev) blog.
 I write tutorials and I host live sessions on [Loopbin Meet](https://meet.loopbin.dev) .